bigomics/omicsplayground-doc/methods.rst

 ================================================================================

-Below are snippets that you can use to describe the methods when using the Omics Playground.
-These are just examples and you need to extract and modify the parts you used and need.
+Here, we provide descriptions of the bioinformatic techniques and methods used in Omics Playground.
+You may want to use these information to describe the methods when using the Omics Playground.
+You can always access the R code (on github) to check exactly all steps implemented, or you can contact the bioinformatic staff at BigOmics Analytics should you have questions.

 Batch correction